 The set of maintenance procedures that can be run for a cluster.
-These procedures are documented in the service guide.
+These procedures are run from within the SAN Volume Controller application and are documented in the service guide.

 disconnected

 In a Global Mirror relationship, pertains to two clusters when they cannot communicate.